RuipuCui/Shadow-Dance/README.md

-# game_java
-# a small music game develop by java
+# a music game implemented in Java
-# object oriented programming